compsocialscience/summer-institute/2017/_projects.md

-# Projects
+# Participant-led group projects

-An important element of the Summer Institute is the group projects that begin in the second week and often continue long after the Summer Institute ends.
+An important element of the Summer Institute is the participant-led group projects that begin in the second week and often continue long after the Summer Institute ends.
 Here are the results from some of the 2017 projects.

 - Becker, Joshua, Porter, Ethan, and Damon Centola. (in press) "The Wisdom of Partisan Crowds." _Proceedings of the National Academies of Sciences_.
 - Almaatouq, Abdullah, Krafft, Peter, Dunham, Yarrow, Rand, David G., Pentland, Alex (in press) "Turkers of the World Unite: Multilevel In-Group Bias Amongst Crowdworkers On Amazon Mechanical Turk." _Social Psychological and Personality Science_.